Diagnosis

 Spirometer

-A spirometer is a diagnostic device that measures the amount of air you're able to breathe in and out and the time it takes you to exhale completely after you take a deep breath.
+A spirometer is a diagnostic device that measures the amount of air you can breathe in and out and the time it takes you to breathe out completely after you take a deep breath.

 During the first few days of illness, it can be difficult to distinguish the signs and symptoms of acute bronchitis from those of a common cold.
 During the physical exam, your doctor will use a stethoscope to listen closely to your lungs as you breathe.